 Soil compression on Farming Simulator 25 – What is it, how does it work?

-Farming Simulator 25, the latest game in the series, is about to be released – or depending on when you’re reading this, has just recently been released!
-Either way, we spent a lot of time online, looking for the latest leaks, code, demo footage, and developer information, trying to find out absolutely everything we can about this game.
+Farming Simulator 25, the latest game in the series, is about to be released – or, depending on when you’re reading this, has just recently been released!
+Either way, we spent a lot of time online, looking for the latest leaks, code, demo footage, and developer information, trying to find out everything we could about this game.

-There are plenty of new and interesting features we are excited about: but perhaps the most interesting one to both the developers and the community is the soil compression.
-That makes sense: the Farming Simulator series is all about the soil, and things we can do with it.
-However, technical limitations have stopped the developers from doing much to improve it.
-That is, until now.
+There are plenty of new and interesting features we are excited about, but perhaps the most interesting one to both the developers and the community is the soil compression.
+That makes sense: the Farming Simulator series is all about soil and things we can do with it.
+However, technical limitations have stopped the developers from doing much to improve it – that is, until now.

-One of the most important changes about soil in FS25 is compression, which was missing from the previous games.
+Compression is one of the most important changes in soil in FS25, which was missing from the previous games.
 For example, when a tractor goes through a fresh field, it leaves tracks – but it was only done as a new texture.
 Now, moving machinery will leave actual tracks, that will be volumetric models and not just basic textures.

-What this means for the player, is that different sized machinery and different tires will have varying effects on your fields, some having little effect, and some seriously tearing up your field.
-It might not look like much at once, but once you do several rounds with the biggest tractor you have, the effect will be clear.
+What this means for the player is that different-sized machinery and different tires will have varying effects on your fields, some having little effect and some seriously tearing up your field.
+It might not look like much at once, but once you do several rounds with your biggest tractor, the effect will be clear.
 It’s an improvement on the overall style of the game as well.

 The tracks will not be permanent, as they will slowly fade over time.
 If you were to work the ruts with a plow or any other tool, they would obviously disappear.